H4mz4k7/TheReadingRoom/README.md

 # TheReadingRoom

-This website provides a dedicated platform for users to share their own book reviews and explore reviews posted by others.
+This PWA provides a dedicated platform for users to share their own book reviews and explore reviews posted by others.
 It has many great features including:

 -Real time chat functionality
 The real-time chat functions were implemented using socket.io, enabling seamless and instant communication.